Mini Pavlova Recipe with Cream and Fresh Fruit

 2. In a clean, dry bowl, beat the egg whites until foamy and pale.

-3. Slowly add the sugar, one spoonful at a time, until the mixture becomes glossy and holds stiff peaks.
+3. Slowly add the sugar, one spoonful at a time, until the mixture becomes thick, glossy, and holds stiff peaks without collapsing

 4. Tip: Rub a little meringue between your fingers — it should feel smooth, not gritty.